jameshuang12/jameshuang12/README.md

 - 💞️ I plan to utilize my account to showcase my programming and professional skills.
 - 📫 The best way to reach me is email: james.huang.1@vanderbilt.edu.

-# Thanks For Visiting My Github Account., Bye. :)
+# Thanks For Visiting My Github Account., Bye👋  :)